P-Y-R-O-B-O-T/CYPHER_PROTOCOL/README.md

 # ISSUES WITH OTHER PROTOCOLS

-* Other protocols give errors when some error occurs and we have to handle it manually to remove it or to continue the process in the same sequence but CYPHER_PROTOCOL does that error handling automatically and the users are more free to focus on the flow instead of error handling.
+* Other protocols give errors when some error occurs and we have to handle it manually to remove it or to continue the process in the same sequence but CYPHER_PROTOCOL does that error handling automatically and the programmers are more free to focus on the flow instead of error handling.

 * Whenever some error occurs in recieving data or sending data it resolves it automatically.

-* Whenever it notices a disconnection from server it automatically connects to the server.
+* Whenever it notices a disconnection from server it automatically re-connects to the server.

 # COMPATIBLITY